dbiosity/reflections/lesson_3_reflections.md

 **Describe the differences between forks, clones, and branches.
 When would you use one instead of another?**

 Forks copy a repository to your Github account, cloning copies it locally, and branching makes divergent paths in same repository.

+**What is the benefit of having a copy of the last known state of the remote stored locally?**

+You can keep some knowledge of remote branch up to date locsally. could use it offline if needed.